hms-networks/flexy-thingworx-connector/README.md

 #### ConnectorHost

-ConnectorHost is a timer thing and triggers a check for new Talk2M data on its configured interval.
+ConnectorHost is a timer Thing and triggers a check for new Talk2M data on its configured interval.
 In addition to checking Talk2M data on a set interval, ConnectorHost also provides the service required for direct data path connections.

 ##### Properties